 Real estate agents have some of the highest scores in job satisfaction out of workers across America.
-It might not feel like that when you’re working a 12 hour day just trying to get through all of the tasks on your plate, but it’s true: real estate agents are reportedly 17% more satisfied in their careers than workers in other professions, according to recent research by the Conference Board.
+It might not feel like that when you’re working a 12 hour day just trying to get through all of the tasks on your plate, but it’s true: real estate agents are reportedly 28% more satisfied in their careers than workers in other professions, according to The Conference Board.

 What Gives Agents Job Satisfaction?

 Real estate agents find a lot to love about their jobs.
 We surveyed agents across the country to find out what it is about being a real estate agent that gives them so much job satisfaction.
 Here’s what we found out.

 1. Real estate agents value their flexible schedule

 In total, 83% of respondents ranked this as the most important element that goes into their job satisfaction.
 Real estate is a career that you can balance with family responsibilities, school and side projects.
 Since you are your own boss, you can decide when to work and how many hours to work each week.
 This can make it easier to juggle several responsibilities at once.